 GPA is a college preparatory school with high standards for dress, behavior, and academics.
 Therefore, all students at GPA wear uniforms.
-Uniforms may be purchased at Mario's Family Clothing (Located at 28 N. Euclid Avenue, National City, CA 91950 and 7761 Broadway, Lemon Grove, CA 91945).
+Uniforms may be purchased at Mario's Family Clothing (Located at 7761 Broadway, Lemon Grove, CA 91945).
 Types and styles of acceptable garments are clearly described and shown at their retail locations.
 Types, styles or articles of clothing not listed in the brochure are not permitted.
 Items purchased for wear below the waist through any other company or store must match the Mario's uniform items exactly, including the material.
-All students are required to be in uniform at all school-sponsored activities, including field trips.
+All students are required to be in uniform at all school-sponsored activities, including field trips, and when representing GPA in the community.

 Appearance No items of clothing with visible logos, writing or brand names are allowed.
 The only exceptions are GPA uniforms with GPA logos or lettering.
 The student's uniform must fit properly, not exceeding one size beyond the correct size and may not be modified in any way.
 This includes baggy or sagging pants and oversized shirts.

 Clothes may not have a ripped or torn appearance.
-No tight or "skinny" pants, tapered leg style pants, or jeans are allowed at GPA.
+No tight or "skinny" pants, altered pants, tapered leg style pants, or jeans are allowed at GPA.

-\ Excessive uniform violations could result in a suspension or expulsion.

-\ Students are not to wear their GPA uniform to solicit or represent GPA in any non-GPA endorsed activity or event.
+- Excessive uniform violations could result in disciplinary action. - Students are not to wear their GPA uniform to solicit or represent GPA in any non-GPA endorsed activity or event.